sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 #### Adjacent Considerations

 1. Verify which features/containers are deprecated in order to lessen the workload.
-2. Standardize configuration variables to be BUILD/INSTALL and ENABLE for all features.
-3. Install and enable all features, and look into how big the image is, and the CPU/mem usage of each docker container.
+2. Install and enable all features, and look into how big the image is, and the CPU/mem usage of each docker container.
     - Some containers we could do extra work into decreasing the size (such as docker-nat).

+#### Standardize Build Configurations

+To simplify the creation of profiles, standard ENV variables will be created to enhance comprehension of what each configuration variables does.
+The following changes will be made:

+- All features that implement a docker container will have the following ENV variables associated with it:
+  - `BUILD_SONIC_<FEATURE>`: Builds the relevent source code associated with the feature
+  - `INSTALL_SONIC_<FEATURE>`: Installs the docker container into the SONiC image
+  - `ENABLE_SONIC_<FEATURE>`: Runs the docker container (by default) when starting the SONiC image
+  - `DELAY_SONIC_<FEATURE>`: Delays the start of the docker container

 #### Profiling

 Create a rules/config file for every profile, and using a SONIC_PROFILE env variable to decide which config file to import.

+The following block of code will be added to `makefile.work`.

 ```bash
 # Check if SONIC_PROFILE is set